Los Angeles Civil Rights Lawyer

 Employer Responsibilities After a Civil Rights Violation Complaint

 Civil rights violations in the workplace will eventually invoke the jurisdiction of the federal government.
 Before wronged employees can file civil lawsuits against employers in a California court of law, they must first file government claims with a state or federal agency.
 The EEOC is the most common agency to hear these complaints.

 However, the EEOC should not necessarily be the first step in reporting a civil rights violation.
 Upon filing with the EEOC, the agency will ask if the employee first reported the wrongdoing to the right party at the place of employment, such as a human resources department representative.
 The EEOC will generally request that the employee give the employer the opportunity to correct the violation before filing an official complaint.
 When an employer fails to identify and refuses to correct violations, an employee may have the right to go a step further in the legal system.

 All employers in California are under legal obligation to prevent, stop, and address discrimination and harassment in the workplace.
 Employers must have processes in place to give employees an outlet if they are suffering civil rights violations.
 Employers who receive internal complaints must take the matter seriously, investigating the issue and acting to remedy the problem as necessary.
 If your employer ignored your claim and did not provide you with a safe and healthy work environment, you have the right to file with the EEOC and potentially, a lawsuit.

 Contact Our Civil Rights Lawyers

 Civil rights violations are serious and require immediate legal action.
-These cases often draw heavily upon the U.S. Constitution and the Bill of Rights, so anyone who believes their civil rights have been violated in the Los Angeles area should reach out to an experienced Los Angeles civil rights attorney.
+These cases often draw heavily upon the U.S. Constitution and the Bill of Rights, so anyone who believes their civil rights have been violated in the workplace, they should reach out to an experienced Los Angeles employment attorney.
 Talk to the team of civil rights lawyers at Mathew & George for a free consultation about your civil rights case.